Leandro-Gehlen/PP-Scratchpay-Challenge/README.md

 - So, I´ve decided to build a decoupled and testable application using Clean Architecture first.
 - Made end to end tests with insominia and the application worked as expected.
 - The design patterns applied: factory, strategy, adapter and repository patterns.
 - I didn´t make pagination because without a database I will not be able to create a repository to execute each query as I´d like.
 Both cursor and off-set pagination needs a connection with database to be done.
-Also, I didn´t have time to mock it.
+Also, I didn´t have time to mock an offset one.
-- What I did was to add an ID starting with 1 on each response object inside the array, that might help cursor pagination.
+- What I did was to add an ID starting with 1 on each response object inside the array, that might help pagination.
 - Also I´ve made changes on object keys on the key:value pairs and standarized on the adapter class.
-- I´ve mocked the database calls with verifications inside the adapter classes so data returns as expected when every search case.
+- I´ve mocked the database calls with verifications inside the adapter classes so data returns as expected when every search case is called.
-- I´m not had time to make unit tests, but the application is totaly testable.
+- I not had time to make unit tests after the application was built, but the application is totaly testable and decoupled.
+What is amazing.
 - Error handling must be improved yet.
-That might me done when the application is being tested.
+That might me done while the application is being tested.
 - I´m delivering that way, because time ended up.

 ## Preparing the project to this challenge